Upgrading from Hilla 1.x

 To browse the full list of changes, see the Spring-boot 3.0 Release Notes and the What’s New in Spring Framework 6.x page.

-Upgrade Spring to the Latest
+Upgrade Spring to Latest

 Deprecation